hackforla/website/README.md

 Due to the difficulty of getting a proper `ruby/jekyll` environment running, this method is *not recommended* for Windows users.

 ### Docker

-This is the recommended approach for cross-platform compatibility and getting started quickly.
+This is the recommended approach to quickly getting started.

-There are two prerequisites: Docker and Docker Compose.
+There are two pre-requisites: Docker and Docker Compose.
 The recommended installation method is [Docker CE][dockerce] for Windows 10 64-bit, Mac, and Linux users.
 Users of unsupported operating systems may check out [Docker Toolbox][dockertoolbox] instead.